MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 1. Open the User Security Setup window.
 (Administration \>\> Setup \>\> System
     \>\> User Security)

-2. In the User field, select the user ID of the person for whom you’re setting security.
-Once you’ve selected a user ID, all the companies the user has access to are shown in the Company list.
+2. In the User field, select the user ID of the person for whom you're setting security.
+Once you've selected a user ID, all the companies the user has access to are shown in the Company list.

 3. In the Company list, select a company.
 The security you set for a company will apply to the user only when he or she accesses that company.
-Once you’ve selected a Company, all the security roles are listed.
+Once you've selected a Company, all the security roles are listed.

 4. Mark all the roles that the user should be assigned to.